xinluo2018/WatNet/README.md

 ## Step 3
-- Surface water mapping through running the code file **_infer_demo.ipynb_**, the user can replace your own sentinel-2 image (bands order: blue-green-red-nir-swir1-swir2) in the test_image_demo directory.
+- Surface water mapping through running the code file **_infer_demo.ipynb_**, the user can replace your own sentinel-2 image in the test_image_demo directory.
+Bands order is blue-green-red-nir-swir1-swir2, and the 20-m bands should be downsampled to 10-m resolution.
 - With the Dataset, the user also can train the WatNet through running the code file **_trainer.ipynb_**.